What are Community Groups?

-Our identity as a church is rooted in the belief that the church is not a worship service or a building, but a community of people who follow Jesus together.
-We don’t want to be isolated individuals who simply go to church.
+We aren’t isolated individuals who simply go to church.
 We want to be the church.
 This is why community life is such a big deal at Iron Works Church.
 It is in this community life that we get to be the church together in between Sundays.

-We life out everyday lives together through community groups.
+We live out everyday lives together through community groups.
 These cross-generational gatherings meet regularly for meals, prayer, discussion, and service.
 Community Groups are a place to share your story, build relationships, and seek ways of loving others.
 Community Groups are for everyone and anyone; we all need this.
 And within the fabric of these community groups, are focused same-gender discipleship cohorts where you can focus in and learn about the way of Jesus together.
 You can learn more about these discipleship cohorts here.